himanshusahu0001/django-loan-management-system/README.md

 ### Get All Statements For a Loan ID
 [POST req]
--  api/get-statement/ -- Loan-Application-API
+-  api/get-statement/ -- Get-Loan-Statements-API

 ### Make EMI Payment For a Loan ID
 [POST req]
--  api/make-payment/ -- Loan-Application-API
+-  api/make-payment/ -- EMI-Payment-API